RollerCoaster Tycoon (video game): Scenarios

 There are 21 scenarios included with RollerCoaster Tycoon, as well as 30 more in the Corkscrew Follies expansion pack, and another 30 in the Loopy Landscapes expansion pack, totaling 81 scenarios if the whole set is installed.
 Successfully completing a scenario will unlock the next one.
-Additionally, Mega Park is unlocked when all 21 scenarios are completed.
+Additionally, Mega Park is unlocked when all 21 original scenarios are completed.
 This scenario has no objective (except "Have Fun!"), but allows the player to build on nearly the entire map, and eventually has all attractions available to build.
 This is the closest to a "sandbox" park, except the player does not have an unlimited amount of money to work with, only a $50,000 loan.

 Some scenarios are based on real parks.
 For example, 'Katie's Dreamland' (Katie's World in the US Version) is based on Lightwater Valley, complete with that park's signature The Ultimate roller coaster (The Storm).

 There were two official scenarios that were available for download on Hasbro's website: Fort Anachronism and Alton Towers.
 Alton Towers was included with the Loopy Landscapes expansion with Heide Park and Blackpool Pleasure Beach and was updated to take advantage of the new game components.
 Both scenarios are also included as part of RollerCoaster Tycoon Deluxe.
 The UK edition of RollerCoaster Tycoon Deluxe contained Blackpool Pleasure Beach in place of Fort Anachronism.